In my personal opinion, it’s pretty hard to make a bad sangria.

 Be sure to remove the seeds from the jalapeno.
 It’s not really cool to have a bunch of tiny seeds floating in your sangria.
 Dice up the jalapeno pretty finely – definitely more fine than the other stuff.

 Add all this stuff to your pitcher and toss in a few dashes of hot sauce.
 It might sound weird to add hot sauce to this, but trust me.
 It works.
 You can’t really even taste the stuff but it makes the flavors more complex and gives it a tiny bit of heat.

 Most people won’t be able to pick it out as an ingredient, but they’ll love it.

 Let this chill for a few hours in the fridge and then serve it over ice with a small bit of club soda.

-The flavors in this are pretty concentrated so the club soda just helps to smooth everything out.
+The flavors in this Spicy Sangria are pretty concentrated so the club soda just helps to smooth everything out.

-The one thing I will note about this sangria is that it isn’t very sweet.
+The one thing I will note about this Spicy Sangria is that it isn’t very sweet.
 This is perfect for me, but if you like your drinks a bit on the sweeter side, I recommend adding in a drizzle of honey or agave nectar.

 That should do the trick for your sweet tooth!

-Make a big pitcher of this over the weekend and enjoy the nice weather (hopefully).
+Make a big pitcher of this Spicy Sangria over the weekend and enjoy the nice weather (hopefully).